Don’t Write Alone: Author Learning Center

 The Author Circle is a great way to get feedback and advice from a small group of fellow writers.
 You’ll manage your circles and add other Author Learning Center members.
 Then you can add documents and get feedback from the members of your circle.

-Think along the lines of a web-forum or discussion board meets a writing workshop.
+Think like a web-forum or discussion board meets a writing workshop.
 Only more refined because you and the other members will be a small, closed group.
 And the ALC will help you by suggesting other members that align with your preferences to get you even more unbiased feedback.

 I used this feature less than the others because I don’t have any working documents to ask for reviews, but this feature is incredibly useful for the review and revision phases of writing.
 Everyone who writes to publish knows you need feedback.
 And the more independent and honest that feedback, the better.